 You can substitute the egg noodles for rice.
 When choosing white rice, add another 10 minutes to the simmering time.

-minutes from the end of the simmering time, to heat it through as you
+If you choose brown rice, add an additional 20 minutes!
+If you have leftover brown rice, that would be so easy—just add it about five minutes from the end of the simmering time, to heat it through as you heat the beans.

 Check out our fantastic bread recipes; just slather on some butter and you're good to go.
 Here is a 'beginner' bread recipe and here is another recipe which I use all the time now: Anita's Super Easy Bread recipe.